ubleipzig/autoconfig/docs/vufind.md

 * `--db-client`: The specified value will be set as host which the db server sees the db client as.
 Tthis is not necessarily your vufind-client`s hostname but the ip - or hostname which the db-server resolves to that ip - which the client uses to connect to the db-server.
+* `--db-admin-user`: The administrative user that performes all database actions.
+Defaults to `root`.
+* `--db-admin-password`: The password of the administrative user.
+Defaults to none.
+* `--import-sql-file`: The relative path to `--base-dir` to the sql-file to import in case the database is created.
+Defaults to `module/VuFind/sql/mysql.sql`.
 * `--update-settings`: Creates the defaults file or updates if it exists.
 See `--configs`.
 Defaults to `false`
 **Be aware that the option `--db-server` is only effective if there is no `config.ini` with an existing database configuration.
 Otherwise the already configured database-credentials are used.
 You could override them by specifying `--vf.config_ini.Database.database`, but this removes the